clinthof/artprize-mobile-app/docs/index.md

 Next is the `MKMapViewDelegate` protocol functions.
 Again, these functions will be added via an extension in the main view controller.
 There are three functions implemented here, two of which are important:
 * The first function is essential for performance while generating the map annotation views.
 There are different ways to do this, but this is essentially the go-to as it is far easier on the device performance-wise.
 Similar to why we dequeue table cells in a UITableView, this concept is applicable to annotation views to reuse `MKAnnotationViews` with an identifier.
 This is also the function in which we can specify the annotation callout's attributes, like its accessory views.
 What's returned is an `MKMarkerAnnotationView`.
 * The next function handles when a venue callout has been tapped via `calloutAccessoryControlTapped`.
-Given that the application uses a third-party library for the `VenueSheetViewController`, it is important to check the software level of the device (in this case, that it is iOS 15+).
+Given that the application uses the newly available `UISheetPresentationController`, it is important to check the software level of the device (in this case, that it is iOS 15+).
 When tapped, the halfsheet is presented displaying venue-specific information.

 The [source code](https://github.com/clinthof/artprize-mobile-app/blob/main/MapPrototype/ViewController.swift) can be referenced to see how these functions are written.